-Dual Enrollment, Success Rate
+Dual Enrollment / Dual Credit, Success Rate

-This measure provides the percentage of students enrolled in Dual Enrollment classes that obtain a grade that provides college credit.
+This measure provides the percentage of students enrolled in dual credit / dual enrollment classes that obtain a grade that provides college credit (grade of C or better).

-- (1) Find the number of student/class enrollments in Dual Enrollment Classes. - (2) Find the number of student/class(es) that obtain a grade of C or better. - (3) Divide (2) by (1) to obtain the percentage of student/class enrollments eligible for college credit.
+- (1) Find the number of student/class enrollments in dual credit / dual enrollment classes. - (2) Find the number of student/class(es) that obtain a grade of C or better. - (3) Divide (2) by (1) to obtain the percentage of student/class enrollments eligible for college credit.